robustini/AceRadio/README.md

 This is the fully AI-driven path.

-AceRadio prepares the next song with Ollama and then generates it through ACE-Step.
+AceRadio asks Ollama to prepare the next structured song package and then sends that material to ACE-Step for audio generation.

+This is the richest mode from an editorial point of view, but it is also the mode where the Ollama-side planning step is actually used.

 ### Local catalog

 Instead of asking Ollama to invent each next song package, AceRadio can pull the next prompt from local JSON song catalogs.

-This still keeps the station inside the AceRadio / ACE-Step workflow, but it avoids the Ollama writing stage.
+This still keeps the station inside the AceRadio / ACE-Step workflow, but it avoids the Ollama writing stage and is therefore the lightest path from a VRAM point of view.

 ### Hybrid